High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Sequential input design algorithm

-Due to the uncertainty in the estimate, we add random excitations to the optimal excitation input according to a scaling parameter $\rho_k$, which can be adapted over time.
+is solved to compute the excitation input.
+While this optimization problem uses knowledge of $\Sigma_w$, this is not required by our algorithm, and Alg.~\ref{alg:inputDesign} still provides PE inputs even when only an upper bound or no knowledge of $\Sigma_w$ is available (cf. Remark~\ref{rem:Covariance}).
+We note that the optimization problem~\eqref{eq:runningOptU} is generally non-convex and, especially for $N \gg 0 $ might be challenging to solve.
+Since the focus of this work is statistical, we defer finding scalable approximations, as done by \cite{chatzikiriakos2025convex} for a similar setting, to future research.
+Due to the uncertainty in the estimate, we add random excitations to the optimal excitation input~\eqref{eq:runningOptU} according to a scaling parameter $\rho_k$, which can be adapted over time.
 We will analyze the choice of $\rho_k$ and its consequences on the speed of identification throughout this section.
 Note that any $\rho_k \in [0, 1]$ yields excitation inputs satisfying Assumption~\ref{ass:inputConstr}.
-As shown above, establishing sample complexity upper bounds reduces to showing that Algorithm~\ref{alg:inputDesign} produces \ac{PE} inputs. \begin{lemma} Consider the system~\eqref{eq:TrueSysEvo}, set $\SSet$ as defined in \eqref{eq:defSet}.
-Consider the excitation input sequence $u_k^*$ generated by Algorithm~\ref{alg:inputDesign} at some fixed iterate $k$ and let $\Prob[\hat \theta_k \neq \theta_*] \le p_k \in [0, 1]$, where $\hat \theta_k$ is the estimate drawn using exponential weights in round $k$.
+As shown above, establishing sample complexity upper bounds reduces to showing that Alg.~\ref{alg:inputDesign} produces \ac{PE} inputs. \begin{lemma} Consider the system~\eqref{eq:TrueSysEvo}, set $\SSet$ as defined in \eqref{eq:defSet}.
+Consider the excitation input sequence $u_k^*$ generated by Alg.~\ref{alg:inputDesign} at some fixed iterate $k$ and let $\Prob[\hat \theta_k \neq \theta_*] \le p_k \in [0, 1]$, where $\hat \theta_k$ is the estimate drawn using exponential weights in round $k$.
 Then $u_k^*$ satisfies \ac{PE} with

-where $c_u^\mathrm{opt}(\tau)$ is the PE coefficient for optimal excitation as defined in \eqref{eq:cu_opt} and $c_u^{\mathrm{rand}}(\tau)$ is the PE coefficient for isotropic Gaussian excitations as defined in \eqref{eq:cu_rand}. \end{lemma} The proof of Lemma~\ref{le:PEInputDesgin} can be found in Appendix~\ref{secAppendix:proof_PE_Algo}.
-Note that while it might seem intuitive that any convex combination of two \ac{PE} inputs is also \ac{PE} this is not necessarily true.
-Given the setup in Example~\ref{ex:Example1} with $d=1$ it is easy to see that $u_1^\top(t) = $, $\forall t\ge0$ and $u_2^\top(t) = $, $\forall t\ge0$ are both \ac{PE}.
-However, $u(t) = 0.5(u_1(t) + u_2(t)) = 0$ is clearly not \ac{PE}.
-With Lemma~\ref{le:PEInputDesgin} we can directly obtain the following sample complexity upper bound. \begin{theorem} Let Algorithm~\ref{alg:ID} be used with the excitation input derived by Algorithm~\ref{alg:inputDesign}.
-Then, the estimate $\hat \theta$ of Algorithm~\ref{alg:ID} satisfies $\Prob\left[\hat \theta \neq \theta_*\right] \le \delta$ and terminates no later than when $k$ satisfies

-where $c_{u_j}^\mathrm{Alg}(\tau)$, $c_{w}(\tau)$ are defined in~\eqref{eq:PEALgo} and $c'$ is a constant influenced by the variance in $\tilde{\varepsilon}_{\theta_i}$. \end{theorem} The full version of Theorem~\ref{th:sampleComlexityAlgo} and its proof are presented in Appendix~\ref{appSection:UpperAlgo}.
-In essence, Lemma~\ref{le:PEInputDesgin} specifies that whenever the uncertainty is small enough compared to the expected benefit in \ac{PE} from the optimal excitation \ac{CE} will provably improve the \ac{PE} coefficients compared to random Gaussian excitations.
-Theorem~\ref{th:sampleComlexityAlgo} then shows that experiment design using \ac{CE} provably improves the sample complexity of identification in these cases.
-Ideally, $\rho_k$ is selected to maximize \eqref{eq:cu_algo} which results in